 All of which make for a far more efficient and low maintenance home

-So – How Much Does it Cost to Build a Barndominium or Barn Home?
+How Much Does it Cost to Build a Barndominium?

-This is a bit of a more intricate question.
-The length of time it takes to build a barn home is of course also going to have its variables and may take more or less time than the average, or what some people may assume before knowing the specifics.
+This is a bit of a more intricate question than what we’ve already answered: “How Long Does it Take to Build a Barndominium?”.
+The length of time it takes to build a barndominium is of course also going to have its variables and may take more or less time than the average, or what some people may assume before knowing the specifics.

-But the quick and easy answer is for a very basic shell of a barn home it would break down to about $20 per square foot.
+But the quick and easy answer is for a very basic shell of a barndominium it would break down to about $20 per square foot.